 Select the right repertory

-- Make sure your song is from the Musical Theatre (MT) canon.
-Pop music (the kind you hear on mainstream radio) too often relies on production and instrumentation to make for a good vocal audition—remember, you have to win this part with just you and a piano.
+- Make sure your song is from the Musical Theatre (MT) canon, and is stylistically similar to the show you’re auditioning for.
+Pop music (the kind you hear on mainstream radio) too often relies on production and instrumentation for its characteristic “sound,” which means it doesn’t make for a good vocal audition—remember, you have to win this part with just you and a piano.
 There are tons of MT anthologies available, often curated by voice part, gender, and age.
 Many of these even include recommended audition cuts (see below), and newer anthologies often include recorded accompaniments either on CD or online for you to practice with.

 - When in doubt, pick a song that makes you feel good.
 Unless you’re auditioning for an unadulterated tragedy, choose an upbeat song that makes you smile.
 (Remember, if it makes you smile, it has a much better chance of making the casting team smile.
 One can only hear so many versions of “On My Own” before one considers leaving the theatre for a career in pastries.)